weaverbel/intro-computational-thinking/content/0-intro.md

 ---
 title: Introduction
-nav: Intro
+nav: Introduction
 ---

 Computational thinking is an essential prerequisite for anyone wanting to learn to write computer code.

-There are many different definitions of computational thinking.
-However, it can be described as a set of strategies to enable people to solve problems, especially complex ones.
+Many different definitions of computational thinking exist.
+However, computational thinking can be described as a set of strategies to enable people to solve problems, especially complex problems.

-Professor Jeannette Wing (1) brought computational thinking to prominence in a 2006 paper.
-She says, *"Informally, computational thinking describes the mental activity in formulating a problem to admit a computational solution.
+Professor Jeannette Wing (1) raised computational thinking as an important issue for researchers in a 2006 paper.
+She stated, *"Informally, computational thinking describes the mental activity in formulating a problem to admit a computational solution.
 The solution can be carried out by a human or machine, or more generally, by combinations of humans and machines."*

 The BBC (2) provides a good definition: